 - Be aware of any road problems: Roads likely sustained damage due to the winter weather.
 Potholes and large cracks serve as major hazards for bikers.
 The roads also may still have traces of road salt and sand, which could lead to a road spill as well as damage your bike.

-Prepare your bike and yourself for motorcycle season.
+Prepare your bike and yourself from injury for motorcycle season.
 Doing so may save your life.

 Enjoy the season but remain alert to hazards

 As long as you focus on safety and remain aware of some of the car driver-caused hazards such as turning left in front of your bike, veering into your lane and striking you from a Hamburg motorcycle crash.
 Have a safe and enjoyable motorcycle season.